 Methods of Payment:

 If you are sending payment by post, please enclose the tear-off slip from your invoice.
-We cannot accept checks drawn by third parties.
-If you have a credit or check acceptance account with Bonhams, you will be able to take your goods immediately providing the sum is within the agreed limit.
+We cannot accept cheques drawn by third parties.
+If you have a credit or cheque acceptance account with Bonhams, you will be able to take your goods immediately providing the sum is within the agreed limit.
 (Customer Services will be able to tell you more about how to set up an acceptance account (link to bonhams.com/contacts).
-Otherwise, please leave at least eight working days for the check to clear before collecting your purchases.
+Otherwise, please leave at least eight working days for the cheque to clear before collecting your purchases.

 Payments can be made at the Cashier's Office, either during or after a auction.